JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 23 - F a graffiti painting by Jan Voich

-I enjoyed watching some of my recorded skating routines on Spanish Television - on that very - long - evening.*
+I enjoyed watching some of my recorded skating routines on Spanish Television - on that very - long - and tense evening.*

-*Not one person - living that night in Spain - will ever forget 23 - F.*
+*Not one person - living that night in Spain - will ever - ever - forget 23 - F.*

-23 - F is painted on the reverse side of a thick clear plastic sheet - using spray paints to recreate the feel of the stone walls - as well as the layers of graffiti - abusing it.
+23 - F is painted on the reverse side of a thick clear plastic sheet - using spray paints to recreate the feel of the stone walls - as well as the layers of graffiti - covering them.

-She has an extensive collection of photographs of graffiti - she has taken - from the walls - in cities from all over the world.
+She has an extensive collection of photographs of graffiti - she has taken from walls - in cities all over the world.

 Magnetic Fields l Thinking l Resting l Palms l Pedraza

-Acrylic on board - *Summer* - is a painting - by Jan Voich inspired by magnetic fields.
+Acrylic on board - *SUMMER* - above - is a painting - by Jan Voich inspired by magnetic fields.
 She applied warm summer colors to the concept - ever mesmerized by this natural power.
-There are two paintings - *Summer* and *Winter*.
+There are two paintings - *SUMMER* and *WINTER*.

 John Paul Jones artworks appear in more than 50 public art collections and museums in the United States and abroad.
 He has been represented continuously by galleries from 1956 to 1996.
 He has had 40 one-man exhibitions in major museums and art centers in the United States and Europe and exhibited in over 100 important group exhibitions worldwide.
 We do miss you.